 1. Exponential Growth: In the past ten years, Netflix has become the most influential brand for online streaming content worldwide, and it will go long.

-2. Brand Reputation: Netflix has risen to become a household name within a short period.
-In 2019, Netflix ranked #4 in top regarded companies by the most popular magazine Forbes in the global top 2000 list.
+2. Brand Reputation: Netflix has quickly risen to become a household name.
+In 2019, Netflix ranked #4 among top-regarded companies by the most famous magazine Forbes in the global top 2000 list.

-3. Global Customer Base: Netflix is serving over 190 countries across the world.
-There are over 210 million subscribers of Netflix, and it gives the company strong, commanding power with the studios for securing exclusive content.
+3. Global Customer Base: Netflix serves over 190 countries worldwide.
+There are over 210 million subscribers to Netflix, giving the company strong, commanding power with the studios for securing exclusive content.

-5. Compatibility: Netflix adapted to various technologies instantly by providing streaming Services on all internet-connected devices like personal computers, iPads, mobile devices, and televisions.
-Which helped their business grew immensely over the years.
+5. Compatibility: Netflix adapted to various technologies instantly by providing streaming Services on all internet-connected devices like personal computers, iPods, mobile devices, and televisions.
+Which helped their business grow immensely over the years.